dougmill/c-evo-ai-template/README.md

   - Implemented military report, the list of how many of each model a nation that you have a report on has.
 - Persistence:
   - Added abstract partial implementations of IDictionary, IList, and ISet that can be used, with just a little extra to implement in a subclass, to store unlimited arbitrary amounts of data in the save game file.
 Be aware that the storage is done by recording the sequence of changes made to the collection, so try to be minimal about how many changes you save with them to avoid excessively increasing save file size.
-  - Sample use of a persistent dictionary to store old city spy reports so that, even if you don't currently have a spy in range, you can still check what you saw the last time you did.
+  - Added sample use of a persistent dictionary to store old city spy reports so that, even if you don't currently have a spy in range, you can still check what you saw the last time you did.
+This includes storing a "spy report" of any of your own cities just before you lose it, showing the state of the city at the last moment it belonged to you.